“People meet each other without prior knowledge. It is a person’s character which displays their true attributes to the eyes.”

 -

-We continue to work through Mid-Main Community Health Centre in Vancouver and will soon establish a new charitable organization to support the health and education programs of OFP.
+We continue to work through Mid-Main Community Health Centre in Vancouver.

 As always, we welcome volunteer contributions and involvement in these activities, whether working from home or in Bangladesh.
 Donations are always welcome.